HomeSpan/HomeSpan/docs/Networks.md

 There is nothing you need to do in HomeSpan to inform it that you will be using an Ethernet connection instead of WiFi.
 Rather, at startup, if HomeSpan detects an Ethernet interface device has been properly configured (using `ETH.begin()`) and any external hardware needed is connected to the ESP device, HomeSpan will automatically switch into "Ethernet mode" and use Ethernet instead of WiFi for all communications to and from your home network.
 Note that the Ethernet cable itself does not need to be plugged into your router for HomeSpan to switch into "Ethernet mode" during start-up.

 Similar to WiFi connectivity, HomeSpan automatically handles all disconnects/reconnects (e.g. if you unplug the Ethernet cable and then plug it back into the router, or if the router itself reboots) and records such events in the Web Log (if enabled).
+To run a custom function either once, or every time, an Ethernet connection is established (or re-established after a disconnect) you can implement the homeSpan `setConnectionCallback()` method in your sketch.

+---

+[↩️](../README.md) Back to the Welcome page